tm-LBenson/AWS-Slides/_posts/2024-1-5-section-6-db-lesson-15.md

 - **Time-Series Database Scenario**: For AWS certification exams, remember that if a scenario specifically mentions the need for managing time-series data, Amazon Timestream is likely the most suitable service.
 Its specialized capabilities for handling time-dependent data make it the optimal choice for such use cases.

-Amazon Timestream's specialized architecture and cost-efficiency make it a vital tool for industries and applications where time series data plays a crucial role.
+Amazon Timestream's specialized architecture and cost-efficiency make it a vital tool for industries and applications where time series data plays a important role.

 ---